sabre-io/sabre.io/source/dav/index.md

 The first stable release was in 2009.

-In 2010 CalDAV was added to the server, which really caused a solid usage spike, allowing Evert to dedicated more time on it, and no longer just in the evening.
+In 2010 CalDAV was added to the server, which really caused a solid usage spike, allowing Evert to dedicate more time on it, and no longer just in the evening.

 In 2013 [fruux][4] took over the project, allowing more people to focus on it